jbshannon/jbshannon.github.io/blog/santander.md

 #### Constructing the Output

 Now I combine everything into a single message.
-I leave an emtpy line at the top so that when the Shortcut returns multiple stations they are separated by a space.
+I leave an empty line at the top so that when the Shortcut returns multiple stations they are separated by a space.
 I chose to represent each number with an emoji since it saves visual space, allowing all three numbers to fit into one line on my watch.

 When you tell Siri to run the shortcut, the results are read aloud.
 This can sound pretty confusing with the output text I currently have written, but you can tweak the text output to make it sound more natural when spoken if you prefer to run the Shortcut through Siri.